How do I find answers to questions about the insurance the University offers students?

 Where do I find information about health care services for Law School students?

-Can I go to the main campus health center?
+If I am a Law Student can I go to the main campus health center?

 Yes, we will see all Georgetown University students at the Main Campus Health Center.
 There are specific services for which you will be directed to the Main Campus (as above).
 The Georgetown University Transportation (GUTS) shuttle bus provides free transportation for students from the Law Center Campus to the Main Campus.